nrwl/nx/docs/node/getting-started/intro.md

 # Intro to Nx

-Nx is a powerful and extensible build framework that helps you develop, test, build, and scale [Node](/{{framework}}/node/overview) applications.
+Nx is a smart and extensible build framework that helps you develop, test, build, and scale [Node](/{{framework}}/node/overview) applications.

 ## 10-Minute Nx Overview